CartoDB/airship/docs/guides/10-integrating-react.md

 }
 ```

-The problems come when it comes to managing the state, either listening to events or synchronizing the attributes.
+In order to manage the state, either listening to events or synchronizing the attributes we got two options.

 ## Option 1: Manage component logic in the parent layer.